· · ·

 Instructions

-• Cream butter and sugar.
+• Cream the butter and sugar.

-• Add flour and mix till combined.
+• Add the flour and mix until combined.

 • Shape both pieces of dough into large balls, cover with saran wrap and refrigerate for an hour.